Buffalo Chicken Sweet Potato Fries

 This post may contain affiliate links.
 Read my disclosure policy.

-The ingredient that really makes this dish a winner, though, is the cheese.
-Monterey Jack gives it an irresistible gooey texture, but only adds mild flavor so that the boldness of the blue cheese really stands out against the spicy chicken mixture.
+The ingredient that makes this dish a winner, though, is the cheese.
+Monterey Jack gives it an irresistible gooey texture, but only adds mild flavor so that the boldness of the blue cheese stands out against the spicy chicken mixture.
+It’s all finished with a drizzle of ranch dressing and a dollop of blue cheese dressing.
+Because the messier the better, right?
+And, oh my goodness, so darn amazing.
+My boys and I polished off the entire skillet!

-Why You’ll Love These Buffalo Fries
+Why You’ll Love These Buffalo Chicken Fries

 Sweet potato fries mixed in with spicy buffalo chicken.